huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `flavor_name` - (Optional, String) Required if `flavor_id` is empty.
     Specifies the name of the desired flavor for the instance.

-* `user_data` - (Optional, String, ForceNew) Specifies the user data to be injected during the instance creation.
-    Text and text files can be injected.
-    Changing this creates a new server.

 * `security_groups` - (Optional, String) Specifies a array of one or more security group names to associate with the instance.